clo4/datapacks/longer-days/README.md

 data pack.
 You can do this by manually ordering the data packs when creating the world, naming your custom data pack starting with a letter after "L", or disabling then enabling it.

-## Compatibility

-This data pack is not ported to older versions due to a visual glitch that was fixed in the 1.21 cycle.
-In earlier versions, the sun and moon would continue moving briefly after the `doDaylightCycle` gamerule changed.
-This is a minor glitch for vanilla players, but extremely noticeable for shader users because shadows change instantly.